This topic lists frequently asked questions about Elastic IP addresses (EIPs) and corresponding solutions.

-An EIP is a public IP address resource that you can purchase and use independently.
-Currently, you can associate EIPs with ECS instances, intranet Server Load Balancer (SLB) instances, secondary Elastic Network Interfaces (ENIs), NAT Gateways, and High-Availability Virtual IP Addresses (HaVips).
-The ECS instances, intranet SLB instances, and secondary ENIs must belong to VPC networks.
+An Elastic IP address is a public IP address resource that you can purchase and own independently.
+Currently, you can associate EIPs with ECS instances, private network Server Load Balancer (SLB) instances, secondary Elastic Network Interfaces (ENIs), NAT Gateway instances, and High-Availability Virtual IP Addresses (HaVips).
+The ECS instances, private network SLB instances, and secondary ENIs must belong to VPC networks.

-An EIP is also a type of NAT IP address that is located in the public network gateway of Alibaba Cloud, and is mapped to the associated cloud instance through NAT.
-After a cloud instance is associated with an EIP, the cloud instance can communicate with the Internet through the EIP.
+An EIP is also a type of NAT IP address that is located in the public network gateway of Alibaba Cloud, and is mapped to the associated cloud resource through NAT.
+After an EIP is associated with the cloud resource, the cloud resource can access the public network by using the EIP.

 - Flexible association

 You can associate an EIP with a cloud resource as needed and release the EIP whenever it is not needed.